ClusterCockpit/cc-backend/configs/README.md

 ## Intro

-cc-backend can be used without a configuration file.
-In this case the default options documented below are used.
-To overwrite the defaults specify a json config file location using the command line option `--config <filepath>`.
+cc-backend requires a configuration file speciyfing the cluster systems to be used.
+Still many  default options documented below are used. cc-backend tries to load a config.json from the working directory per default.
+To overwrite the default specify a json config file location using the command line option `--config <filepath>`.
 All security relevant configuration. e.g., keys and passwords, are set using environment variables.
 It is supported to specify these by means of an `.env` file located in the project root.

 ## Configuration Options